Applications NOW Open

 • Community meal sites/ food access sites: Food banks, food pantries, mutual aid programs, health centers, community gardens, and other initiatives focused on improving food access and security.

 • Flexible grants ranging between $40,000 - $80,000 for local food businesses / organizations supporting GFPP values and progress towards selling to community meal sites and institutions in Metro Chicago.
 There is no match or reimbursement necessary for this grant.
-Once selected as an awardee, funds will be disbursed at the start of the grant period (in November 2025) in one or two direct disbursements (preference indicated during the onboarding process).
+Once selected as an awardee, funds will be disbursed at the start of the grant period (in September 2026).
+If your proposed project is eligible, but the costs are less than $40,000, do not let this deter you from applying.
+You can submit a joint application, and/or can submit multiple applications for different projects; however, there is a maximum of $80,000 that will be awarded per organization/business per grant cycle.
+If you would like additional clarification, contact kaitlyn@chicagofoodpolicy.com

 This grant funding intentionally does not have extensive restrictions on how you spend the requested funding.
 With flexible grant funding, organizations can allocate resources where they are most needed.
 We trust the leaders of an organization know what funds are most needed for, and we recognize that those needs can change over the course of a grant cycle.
-Instead of locking an organization into a static budget, the GFPI Community Fund Manager and the awardee will co-create a budget and milestones across the year that make sense given the allocated funding amount and the scope of the project.
-This way, instead of just paying for certain projects, we can support your organization’s entire mission.
+Instead of locking an organization into a static budget, prior to receiving the funding, the GFPI Community Fund Manager and the awardee will co-create a budget and milestones across the year that make sense given the allocated funding amount and the scope of the project.
+This way, instead of just paying for certain projects, we can explore how this funding can be allocated to support your organization’s entire mission.

-• Although not a requirement, higher points will be awarded to applications that share specific plans and/or aspirations that are aligned with or can be carried out simultaneously with the proposed project & explain how these plans will be initiated, continued, and/or expanded upon during the grant period to any degree.
-Organizations/businesses do not need to plan to begin sales to public institutions during the grant period.
+• Higher scores include detailed and specific plans to serve community meal sites or institutions that are aligned with or can be carried out simultaneously with the proposed project & explain how these plans will be initiated, continued, and/or expanded upon during the grant period.

 • Public meal programs: Schools, early childcare centers, hospitals, community centers, senior centers, living and care communities, and other organizations serving meals to the public.